Call for Nominations and Nominations Guidelines

 - for a selected subset of nominees a faculty application consisting of their undergraduate research/creative work mentoring record and philosophy, and letters of support.

 The Undergraduate Research Opportunities Program (UROP) encourages UHM undergraduate students to nominate UHM faculty who exemplify dedicated and sustained excellence in mentorship of undergraduate research and creative work across all disciplines on campus.
-See below for a summary of the award process, and here for more detailed information.
+See below for a summary of the award process or get more detailed information.

 $500/award.
 Up to two awards each academic year.